scc-digitalhub/docs/user/docs/scenarios/mlsklearn/intro.md

 This scenario provides a quick overview of developing and deploying a scikit-learn machine learning application using the functionalities of the platform.

-The resulting edited notebook, as well as a file for the function we will create, are available in the `documentation/examples/mlsklearn` path within the repository of this documentation.

 We will prepare data, train a generic model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.
+Alternatively, you can find the final notebook file for this scenario in the `user/examples/mlsklearn` path within the repository of this documentation, together with any additional related files.

 ## Set-up